brisk0/umath/README.md

 Usage
 -----

-Run the binary:
+    umath [input]

+Example usages

+	$ echo "input" | ./umath

+	$ ./umath "input"

 	$ ./umath

-Umath uses *readline* for interactive input, and prints prettified expression to standard out.
+	> input

+UMath can take input from stdin, arg1 or its own interactive prompt (using the readline library).

+Regardless of input method, the prettified equation is printed to stdout.

 E.g.: